How To Replace Wood Staircase Spindles With Iron Balusters

 Step 8: Tighten the baluster shoes in place

 Tip: There was a small section of the staircase base rail that didn’t exactly line up with the angle of the baluster shoe.
-To remedy this, we got it positioned as best we could and filled in the gap with a little bit of black caulk.
+To remedy this, we positioned it as best we could and filled in the gap with a dab of black caulk.

 Frequently Asked Questions - DIY Stair Railing Makeover